opensource-observer/oso/docs/docs/how-oso-works/intro.md

   would be identified by an `address` field that is a valid blockchain address (eg, `0x1234567890123456789012345678901234567890`).
 - [Events](./schema/events).
-Events are used to store information about transactions or other activities involving a project's artifacts.
+Events are used to store information about transactions or other activities involving artifacts.
 These could include a code commit, a package download, or a smart contract interaction.

 It is easy to define new collections, projects, and artifacts in our [OSS